2012 Florida State Seminoles football team: Florida

-Florida Leads Series: 33 – 21 – 2

-Pregame Line: FSU −7.5, FSU −14 (Vegas odds)

 Florida State returned home for their annual rivalry game with the Florida Gators in the regular season finale.
 Last season, Florida State was victorious with a 21–7 win over their rival in Gainesville.
 This was the second consecutive victory for the Seminoles after a win the previous season in Tallahassee that snapped a six-game losing streak to the Gators.

 Florida State suffered their second loss of the season and ended the regular season with a 37–26 loss to Florida, their first loss in the series since 2009 and the first loss in the series for coach Jimbo Fisher.
 Florida State couldn't overcome a five turnover game, their worst ball protection performance so far.
 Florida scored first with a 39-yard field goal from Caleb Sturgis which was followed by another 45-yard field goal in the second quarter.
 The Gators then scored on a Florida State turnover with a 9-yard touchdown run from Mike Gillislee.
 The Seminoles got on the board at the end of the second quarter with 50-yard field goal from Dustin Hopkins.
 Florida held a ten-point lead at halftime, a half that included several turnovers from the Seminoles.

 Florida State scored on their first possession of the second half with a 6-yard touchdown pass from E.J.
 Manuel to Nick O'Leary to bring the Seminoles within three of the Gators.
 They took the lead with a 1-yard touchdown run from Manuel following a Florida fumble.
 The lead was extended with a 53-yard field goal from Dustin Hopkins.
 Florida State held a seven-point lead heading into the final quarter.
 Florida pulled within four with a 32-yard field goal from Caleb Sturgis.
 The Gators then took the lead once again with a 37-yard touchdown run from Mike Gillislee.
 Their lead was extended courtesy of a 14-yard pass from Jeff Driskel to Quinton Dunbar and a 32-yard touchdown run from Matt Jones.
 Florida State didn't score again until the last seconds of the game with a 22-yard touchdown run from E.J.
 Manuel.

 E.J.
 Manuel led the team in passing with 182 yards and one touchdown while also recording three interceptions, Clint Trickett also entered the game because of Manuel's injury and recorded 6 yards; E.J.
 Manuel also led the team in rushing with 12 carries for 54 yards and two touchdowns; Rashad Greene led the team in receiving with 5 receptions for 64 yards.
 On special teams, Dustin Hopkins successfully attempted two field goals.
 The Seminoles totaled 300 yards of offense in the game, with 112 rushing yards and 188 passing yards, and were outgained by the Gators who totaled 394 total yards of offense.
 The loss brought Florida State's all-time record against the Gators to 21–34–2 and 11–13–1 at Doak.